 How We Built This Loan Origination System Comparison

-To build it, we gathered and cross-referenced information from multiple sources: official product websites and documentation, industry publications, expert reviews, and verified customer feedback.
-Customer reviews from credible platforms, including Capterra, G2, Gartner Peer Insights, and Software Advice, carried significant weight in the final assessment.
+To build it, we first gathered and cross-referenced information from multiple sources: vendor-provided materials and publicly available third-party reviews, including Capterra, G2, Gartner Peer Insights, Software Advice, and Gartner, official product websites and documentation, industry publications, expert reviews, and verified customer feedback. reflecting the state of information as of 2026.
+Customer reviews from credible platforms, carried significant weight in the final assessment.

 Each platform was then assessed using our internal scoring framework.
 We chose key criteria that reflect what lenders typically care about in real-world implementation: functional depth, feature completeness, usability, and real-world client experience.
 These criteria were assigned a weight based on how much they impact efficiency, scalability, and long-term results.
 For example, strong lifecycle coverage and flexible workflows were weighted higher, as they directly reduce manual work and simplify operations.